 If you are experiencing mild symptoms of a sprain or strain, you can typically treat them with rest, ice, compression, and elevation (also known as R.I.C.E. therapy).
 However, we recommend that you see a medical professional in order to most effectively treat your injury.
 “With appropriate and timely care, most sprains and strains will heal uneventfully without any long-term complications,” says Dr. Buzzard.

 You can stop in and see one of our providers at Physicians Immediate Care, who can help evaluate the severity of your injury.
-Our doctors and PAs provide remarkable care for a wide variety of injuries and no appointment is needed.
+Our medical team provides remarkable care for a wide variety of injuries and no appointment is needed.
 Click here to find a clinic near you or here to learn more about the range of services we provide.